AI Generated Content: Google’s Stance, Evidence, Theory & Ideas

-Ever since AI content became easily accessible, people have been wondering whether the easily acquired content can help websites in ranking.
+Ever since AI Generated content became easily accessible, people have been wondering whether the easily acquired content can help websites in ranking.
 The short answer is, Yes and No. The question you ask isn’t simple, but you should have your answer by the end of this article, along with an idea of how to proceed further with content generation from now on.

 Evidence: Google’s Only Concerned with Quality